 Streak: January 12, 2019 – February 29, 2020

-Liverpool last tasted defeat in the league in the entirety of 2019 came back in January of last year, when they fell 2-1 to Manchester City at Eastlands.
-Ironically, it was their only defeat of the season and ended up costing them the league title by a single point.
+The only time Liverpool tasted defeat in the league in the entirety of 2019 came back in January of last year, when they fell 2-1 to Manchester City at Eastlands.
+Coincidentally, it was their only defeat of the season and ended up costing them the league title by a single point.

 The Reds got back on the horse nine days later with a 1-0 away win over Brighton, and ended the season on a nine-game winning run.
-They’ve continued that stellar form into this season, winning 22 and drawing one of their opening 21 fixtures – the first time a team in Europe’s top five leagues has ever done so.
+They continued that stellar form into this season, winning 26 and drawing one of their opening 27 fixtures – the first time any team in one of Europe’s top five leagues has ever done so.

 1. Arsenal – 49

-And way out in front, it’s none other than The Invincibles, who became just the second team in the history of English football to go an entire league season undefeated, Preston North End in 1888/89 being the other.
+And way out in front, it’s none other than The Invincibles, who became just the second team in the history of English football to go an entire top flight season undefeated, Preston North End in 1888/89 being the other.

 Arsenal‘s run went beyond just a season though, refusing to lose for a whopping 49 games.
 Arsene Wenger’s side were stopped just short of the half-century however, by none other than their arch-nemesis, Man United.